celo-org/celo-proposals/CIPs/cip-granda_mento.md

 The following modifications will be made:
 1. **Modification to [mint()](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/stability/StableToken.sol#L224)**
-   * Allow `msg.sender` to be the stable token's `GrandaMento` in addition to the existing permitted senders, Exchange and `Validators.sol`.
+   * Allow `msg.sender` to be `GrandaMento` in addition to the existing permitted senders, Exchange and `Validators.sol`.
 2. **Modification to [burn()](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/stability/StableToken.sol#L273)**
-   * Allow `msg.sender` to be the stable token's `GrandaMento` in addition to the existing permitted sender, the Exchange.
+   * Allow `msg.sender` to be `GrandaMento` in addition to the existing permitted sender, the Exchange.

 #### New contracts: